Smelliott94/nanoleaf-cli/README.md

 I am very much a Rust novice so feedback is greatly appreciated!

 ## Setup
-**Requires the Nanoleaf device to be connected the same network your computer**
+**Requires the Nanoleaf device to be connected the same network as your computer**

 If you know the IP address of your nanoleaf device already:
 ```bash